 The Arbiter: someone only in it for the love of the game and completely above all bribes and manipulation, or a representative of neutral countries who are mutally pissed off at the Americans' and Russians' mutual posturing and gleefully enjoying the chance to tell them both to go screw themselves?

 Siegfried from Der Ring des Nibelungen.
-Is he an Ubermensch who refuses to follow the corrupt lawful society?
-Or a complete Jerkass?
+Is he an Ubermensch who refuses to follow the corrupt laws of society?
+Or a complete Jerkass who uses his strength to oppress the one who raised him?
+It doesn't help that his treatment of Mime seems to have anti-semitic tones, which considering Wagner were intentional.

 Is Wotan a Well-Intentioned Extremist trying to create a lawful world and committing suicide when he realises his time is up?
 Or a self-serving figure who commits suicide from despair?